 The psychologist can help you in determining the sources of such fears so that negative thoughts related to big objects can be resolved.
 To overcome this issue, the therapist and you can work together on the past related to this phobia and work towards healing.

 Treatment of megalophobia consists of psychotherapy but medications can also help only in severe cases.
 Below are some of the common and effective treatment types for megalophobia:

 1. Cognitive Behavioral Therapy (CBT)

-During CBT, the therapist encourages the client to replace negative thoughts with positive thoughts so that he/she can walk away from the fear of large objects.
+During CBT, the therapist encourages the client to replace negative thoughts with positive thoughts so that he/she can walk away from the fear of abnormally large things.
 To read more about CBT, you may refer to Mini-Guide: Cognitive Behavioral Therapy (CBT)

 2. Exposure Therapy